Jorin-Liesse/Notes/Game-Production/Vocabulary.md

 **IPO:** Initial public offering, in which shares of a private company are made available to the public for the first time.

+<audio controls> <source src="../assets/audio/Financial.mp3" type="audio/mpeg"> Your browser does not support the audio element.</audio>

 <br>

 ## Legal